replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 Additionally, these release notes list the versions of Kubernetes and Replicated KOTS that are available with each version of Embedded Cluster.

-* Introduces a new landing page and guided installation workflow for the Admin Console.

-### Improvements {#improvements-1-17-0}
-* Removes unused infrastructure images from the data directory on upgrades to free up storage space.
-* Adds additional host collectors and analyzers to improve troubleshooting with support bundles.
-* Support bundles will now include information on connectivity between Pods and nodes to help resolve networking issues more quickly.
-* The preflight checks for connectivity to replicated.app and proxy.replicated.com now use any privates CAs provided with `--private-ca`, in case a man-in-the-middle proxy is in use.

 ## 1.17.0

 Released on October 31, 2024